 What is the difference between good debt and bad debt?

 Bad debt is the debt you incurred to buy unnecessary things that you can't afford to pay up in full.
 Bad debt buys you liabilities - things that loses its value over time.
-Things like cars, designer clothes and gadgets loses their value the moment you owned them.
-The next time you buy the latest smartphone, try selling it the moment you walked out of the shop and see how much it is worth!
-Examples of bad debts include car loans and credit card balances (the worst type of debt since credit card companies charge the highest interest rates).
+Things like cars, designer clothes and gadgets loses their value over time.
+The next time you buy a car, try selling it the moment you walked out of the shop and see how much it's worth!
+Examples of bad debts include vehicle loans and credit card balances (the worst type of debt since credit card companies charge the highest interest rates).
 Bad debt keeps you poor if you can't restrain from spending on luxuries and pay for them in a timely manner.

-While it is difficult to live debt-free (most people can't pay cash for their houses, cars or children's tertiary educations), many let their debts get out of hand by spending on unnecessary luxuries they can't afford.
+While it's difficult to live debt-free (most people can't pay cash for their houses, cars or children's tertiary educations), many let their debts get out of hand by spending on unnecessary luxuries they can't afford.
 Please don't get me wrong.
 I like luxuries as much as the next person.
-The luxuries that I enjoy are paid for by my income-generating assets built up over the years, not by taking on bad debts that I can't afford to pay.
-How did I do it?
-Well, I spent less than what I earned, invested the difference, and took on good debts to expand my base of income-producing assets.
-I keep investing my savings to accumulate assets until I can comfortably afford to take on debts for some luxuries of life.
+However, the luxuries that I'm enjoying are paid in full and not by taking on bad debts that I can't afford to pay.
+How did I build up my wealth to pay for the luxuries?
+Well, I spent much lesser than what I earned, invested the difference, and took on good debts to expand my base of income-producing assets.
+I keep investing my savings to accumulate assets until I can comfortably afford to indulge in some luxuries of life.

 Avoiding debt at any cost is not a smart way of managing money.
 Understand how to manage debt as much as to manage investment risk is the way to go to be a good financial steward.
-The fact is that it is near to impossible for you to work and save your way to massive wealth.
-Hence, if your money is not working hard for you 24/7, you'll never become really rich and financially free.
+It's near to impossible for most people to work and save their way to massive wealth.
+Hence, if your money is not working hard for you 24/7, it will be difficult to become wealthy and financially free.

 Five Factors to Consider Before You Start Investing